4d/4d-for-ios/docs/Relations-rone-to-N-relations-actions.md

 ```

-And that's it you can then add some task to your employees easily using the parent ID !
+And that's it you can then add some task to your employees easily using the parent Entity !

 <div markdown="1" style="text-align: center; margin-top: 20px; margin-bottom: 20px">
 <a class="button"
-href="../assets/en/relations/ParentIDFinalProject.zip">ONE TO MANY - FINAL PARENT ID</a>
+href="../assets/en/relations/ParentIDFinalProject.zip">FINAL PROJECT - ONE TO MANY & ACTIONS</a>
 </div>